Program Learning Outcomes

 Mission Statement

-The Entertainment Design – Game Design Track prepares students to be the next generation of game designers by teaching creative and technological skills needed to bring stories to life, creating immersive gaming experiences.
+The Entertainment Design – Game Design Track prepares students to be the next generation of game designers by teaching the creative and technological skills needed to bring stories to life and create immersive gaming experiences.

 Graduates will be able to: